A geometric model for the module category of a skew-gentle algebra: Skew-gentle algebras and their geometric realization

 \end{definition}

 Let $\TT$ be an admissible partial triangulation of a punctured marked surface $\surf$.
 Then $\surf$ is divided by $\TT$ into a collection of regions.
-The following types of regions are specially important for us: \begin{enumerate} \item[$\aaa$] $m$-gons ($m\geq 3$) without any unmarked boundary components nor punctures in their interiors; \item[$\bb$] monogons with exactly one unmarked boundary component but no punctures in their interiors; \item[$\cc$] digons with exactly one unmarked boundary component but no punctures in their interiors; \item[$\dd$] once-punctured monogons, that is, monogons with exactly one puncture but no unmarked boundary components in their interiors; \end{enumerate} Note that not any region necessarily has one of the above types and that the number of regions of type (IV) is $|\PP|$.
+The following types of regions are specially important to us: \begin{enumerate} \item[$\aaa$] $m$-gons ($m\geq 3$) without any unmarked boundary components nor punctures in their interiors; \item[$\bb$] monogons with exactly one unmarked boundary component but no punctures in their interiors; \item[$\cc$] digons with exactly one unmarked boundary component but no punctures in their interiors; \item[$\dd$] once-punctured monogons, that is, monogons with exactly one puncture but no unmarked boundary components in their interiors; \end{enumerate} Note that not every region is necessarily of one of the types above (e.g. when $\surf$ is an unpunctured torus and $\TT$ contains exactly one curve, see Figure~\ref{fig:other region}) and that the number of regions of type (IV) is $|\PP|$.

 \begin{definition} Let $\TT$ be an admissible partial triangulation of a punctured marked surface $\surf$.
-The \emph{skew-tiling algebra} of $\TT$ is defined to be $\Lambda^\TT=\k Q^\TT/\langle R^\TT\rangle$, where the quiver $Q^\TT$ and the relation set $R^\TT$ are given by the following. \begin{itemize} \item The vertices in $Q^\TT_0$ are (indexed by) the curves in $\TT$. \item There is an arrow $\alpha\in Q^\TT_1$ from $i$ to $j$ whenever the corresponding curves $i$ and $j$ share an endpoint $p_{\alpha}\in \MM$ such that $j$ follows $i$ anticlockwise immediately.
+The \emph{skew-tiling algebra} of $\TT$ is defined to be $\Lambda^\TT=\k Q^\TT/\langle R^\TT\rangle$, where the quiver $Q^\TT$ and the relation set $R^\TT$ are given by the following. \begin{itemize} \item The vertices in $Q^\TT_0$ are (indexed by) the curves in $\TT$. \item There is an arrow $\alpha\in Q^\TT_1$ from $i$ to $j$ whenever the corresponding curves $i$ and $j$ share an endpoint $p_{\alpha}\in \MM$ such that $j$ follows $i$ when going around $p_\alpha$ in the anticlockwise direction.
 Note that by this construction, each loop in $Q^\TT$ is at (the vertex indexed by) a curve in $\TT$ whose endpoints coincide. \item The relation set $R^\TT$ consists of \begin{itemize} \item[(R1)] $\epsilon^2-\epsilon$ (resp. $\epsilon^2$) if $\epsilon$ is a loop such that the curve (corresponding to) $s(\epsilon)=t(\epsilon)$ does (resp. does not) cut out a region of type $\dd$; and \item[(R2)] $\alpha\beta$ if $p_{\beta}\neq p_{\alpha}$ (see Figure~\ref{fig:diff vertex}), or the endpoints of the curve (corresponding to) $t(\beta)=s(\alpha)$ coincide and we are in one of the situations in Figure~\ref{fig:R2 loop}.

 \end{itemize} \end{itemize} \end{definition}